Home » Recipe Index » Dinner Recipes

 Enter your email and we'll send this recipe right to your inbox.
 Plus you'll get amazing recipes in our newsletter!

-ingredients needed to make pork chops with gravy
+Ingredients needed to make this smothered pork chops recipe.

 Smothered Pork Chop Recipe ingredients